DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

 ## How it works

-The **IViewUrlManager** interface is used to manage routing mechanism in XAF.
+The application's URLs are managed by the **WebApplication.ViewUrlManager** object.
+This object should implement the **IViewUrlManager** interface with two methods - GetUrl and GetViewShortcut:

 ```csharp
 //C#